 3: Damian Lane

 Lane just keeps improving, month after month, year after year.
-He is advantaged by riding a lot for the number one stable and generally being on their top pick, but that also means there’s a fair bit of focus on what he does.
-And he doesn’t make many mistakes.
+He just doesn’t make many mistakes.
 Another well-balanced rider who gives them every chance.

 2: Craig Williams

 I’d say Williams probably isn’t as talented as the rest here, but he just works so hard and prepares so well that he more than makes up for it.
 He tends to ride to the advantage of the speed map, putting them where you want them.